Message from the Principal

 Principal, Holy Family Cristo Rey Catholic High School

 At Holy Family Cristo Rey, the school day begins at 7:50 AM with Locker Time, so students can put away their belongings and prepare for the day.
-Class begins promptly at 8:00 AM; scholars arriving after 8:00 AM must report to the front office to receive a tardy pass.
+Homeroom begins promptly at 8:00 AM; scholars arriving after 8:00 AM must report to the front office to receive a tardy pass.

 In the PowerSchool Parent and Student portals, each scholar's class schedule for the week, broken down according to bell schedule, is available on the "My Schedule" page.
 Click here to access the PowerSchool Portal.